Tinkoff/uri-template/README.md

 classes.

-From there you can provide values for template variables with `URI::Template::VarValue` objects and expand it, or use `URI::Template::MatchURI()` to test if some URI matches a template, i.e. if it can be expanded from a template if correct values are provided.
+From there you can provide values for template variables with `URI::Template::VarValue` objects and expand it, or use `URI::Template::MatchURI()` to test if some URI matches a template, i.e. if it can be expanded from a template with correct values provided.

 ### Example